New South governor

 New South governor is a term applied to various governors who led states in the Southern United States in the latter half of the twentieth century.
-Politically moderate, these governors were viewed as broadly progressive, avoiding racial rhetoric and advocating reform of government institutions.
+Politically moderate or conservative, these governors were viewed as avoiding racial rhetoric and advocating reform of government institutions.

 History

 In the early twentieth century, the Southern United States was characterized by Jim Crow racial segregation, widespread voter disenfranchisement, malapportionment of state legislative districts, and dominance by a single political party.
 At this time, governors' offices in the South were generally weak, and officeholders tended to be either political elites or adventurers.
 The United States Supreme Court's ruling in the 1954 case Brown v.
 Board of Education, the increased activity of the civil rights movement, and the creation of civil rights legislation altered these political dynamics.
 The passage of the Voting Rights Act in 1965 enabled the massive growth of black voter registration and black political participation.
 As a result, black voters began to combine their electoral strength with white moderates to alter the outcomes of regional elections.

 New South governors tended to avoid race-baiting campaigning or strong affirmations in favor of segregation.
 Their campaigns were also more modernized and media driven, and they tended to rely upon coalitions of moderate and liberal white voters and blacks.
 Terry Sanford was the first New South governor, being elected Governor of North Carolina in 1960.
 He emphasized peaceful race relations, improvements in education, and vigorous economic development.
 Carl Sanders of Georgia was elected in 1962.
 Several New South governors were elected in 1970: Reubin Askew in Florida, John C. West in South Carolina, Dale Bumpers in Arkansas, and Jimmy Carter in Georgia.
 Many national media outlets celebrated the election of these politicians as a sign of change and social progress in the region.
 Bumpers described these electoral outcomes as "a cry for new leadership in the South".
 All declared upon their inaugurations that they would avoid racial issues of the past, and in office they tended to ignore racially-charged issues, careful not to alienate white voters.
-Bill Waller won election in Mississippi in 1971.
+Bill Waller won election in Mississippi in 1971, and was succeeded in 1975 by Cliff Finch, who was described by The New York Times as emblematic of the New South.